pedrolucasfonseca/pedrolucasfonseca/README.md

 </div>

-- Strengthening algorithms and problem solving with Python.
+- Strengthening algorithms and problem solving with Python or Java.
-- Designing backend APIs, authentication flows and data models.
+- Designing backend APIs.
+- Running containers on virtual machines.
 - SQL and relational database modeling.